このページは、まだ日本語ではご利用いただけません。翻訳中です。

 Install the Gateway API CRDs before installing Kong Ingress Controller.

-kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.1.0/standard-install.yaml
+kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.1.0/standard-install.yaml -

 Create a

-instance to use.echo " --- apiVersion: gateway.networking.k8s.io/v1 kind: GatewayClass metadata: name: kong annotations: konghq.com/gatewayclass-unmanaged: 'true' spec: controllerName: konghq.com/kic-gateway-controller --- apiVersion: gateway.networking.k8s.io/v1 kind: Gateway metadata: name: kong spec: gatewayClassName: kong listeners: - name: proxy port: 80 protocol: HTTP " | kubectl apply -f -
+GatewayandGatewayClassinstance to use.echo " --- apiVersion: gateway.networking.k8s.io/v1 kind: GatewayClass metadata: name: kong annotations: konghq.com/gatewayclass-unmanaged: 'true' spec: controllerName: konghq.com/kic-gateway-controller --- apiVersion: gateway.networking.k8s.io/v1 kind: Gateway metadata: name: kong spec: gatewayClassName: kong listeners: - name: proxy port: 80 protocol: HTTP allowedRoutes: namespaces: from: All " | kubectl apply -f -The results should look like this:

 gatewayclass.gateway.networking.k8s.io/kong created gateway.gateway.networking.k8s.io/kong created